 Our children do an amazing job representing Cleveland Road and we are all very proud of them.
 They find the programme inspiring and aspirational and it gives them an opportunity to consider taking their learning to the highest levels.

-For the last two years, The Brilliant Club has worked with the Universities and Colleges Admissions Service (UCAS) to evaluate the impact The Scholars Programme on progression to highly-selective universities.
+The Brilliant Club works with the Universities and Colleges Admissions Service (UCAS) to evaluate the impact The Scholars Programme on progression to highly-selective universities.
 In both years, UCAS found that pupils who completed The Scholars Programme were significantly more likely to apply to, receive an offer from and progress to a highly-selective university than pupils in control groups matched for prior attainment and socio-economic factors.

 Have a look at the analysis, which found that pupils who completed were significantly more likely to progress to a highly-selective university, having made the conditions of their offer including their A-Level grades.
 Each time pupils take part, an impact report is created.
 As well as details of the programme, and pupil attendance and attainment in comparison with our regional and national averages, details of pupil self-evaluation surveys are included.
 All pupils to fill out self-evaluation forms at the beginning and end of each Scholars Programme.
 The percentages shown below indicate the number of pupils who ‘agree’ or ‘strongly agree’ with some sample statements, and demonstrate how this changed from the start of the programme to the end.